cfbe/compMetGeoScience/README.md

 ### About this repository ###

-This repository contains materials for the course "TPG4155 - Applied Computer Methods in Petroleum Science".
+This repository contains materials for the course [TPG4155 - Applied Computer Methods in Petroleum Science](https://www.ntnu.edu/studies/courses/TPG4155).
 All material is stored as jupyter notebook files.
-Please install jupyter notebook from the [jupyter website](https://jupyter.org/).
+Please install jupyter notebook from the [jupyter website](https://jupyter.org/) if you want to run the Python codes on your own.

 ## Content ##